MicrosoftDocs/webview2-win32-reference/1-0-1056-prerelease/icorewebview2experimental11.md

   : public IUnknown
 ```

-This interface is an extension of [ICoreWebView2](icorewebview2.md).
+This interface is an extension of [ICoreWebView2](icorewebview2.md) that supports positioning and anchoring Download UI.

 ## Summary